 LOCAL HISTORY DAY

-Local History Day is a simple, school-based event where pupils explore the people, places, stories, and objects connected to their local area.
-Schools use age-appropriate planning sheets and slide decks to guide pupils through a short research task and the creation of a small exhibit to share later in the day.
+Local History Day takes place each year in April.
+It is a simple, school-based event where pupils explore the people, places, stories and objects connected to their local area.

 Resources For Schools